 The form of the letter.
-Use white business paper, $8\frac{1}{2} \ge 11$, bond - not note-size or decorative personal stationery.
+Use white business paper, $8\frac{1}{2} \times 11$, bond - not note-size or decorative personal stationery.
 The letter should be typewritten.
-If you can't do professional typing, it may be worth while to pay to have your letter typed.
+If you can't do professional typing, it may be worthwhile to pay to have your letter typed.
 A handwritten letter is preferable, however, to poor typing, erasures, and mistakes.

 Single-space and center the message with even margins.
-Consult a book on letter writing if you are in doubt about forms of salutation, closing, etc. Put your address at the upper right-hand corner with the date underneath.
+Consult a book on letter writing if you are in doubt about forms of salutation, closing, and spacing.
+Put your address at the upper right-hand corner with the date underneath.

 Try to find out the name of the employer and give her full name and title.
+If the person's name is not available use the appropriate title for the person in charge, i.e., manager, supervisor, or director.
+Or, address the letter to the employment office of the company and request it be sent to the proper person.
 Be sure the name of the company is correct.
 You would be surprised to know how often applicants confuse names, products, and people of competitive companies.
 You can imagine how the recipient of such a confused letter would estimate your qualifications for a position.